transientlunatic/elk/README.rst

 ===============================
-Elk: A Waveform Catalogie Tool
+Elk: A Waveform Catalogue Tool
 ===============================